 This band gap determines whether a material is a conductor, semi-conductor, or an insulator.
 If the band gap is too high, the material is an insulator.
 This is because the electrons in the valence band cannot easily move up to the conduction band.
 In semiconductors, this gap is a little less.
 In metals, however, there is no band gap.
 The valence and the conduction band are very close to each other and sometimes overlap too.
 With the application of a little potential difference, the electrons from the valence band can easily go to the conduction band and roam there.
 This is why metals are good conductors of electricity.

 If there is only one electron in the valence shell of the atom, then the band will be half-filled.
 Electrons from two atoms will pair up in the valence band.
 The ABMOs/ conduction band will remain vacant.
 In this case, the energy gap between the highest occupied BMO and lowest unoccupied ABMO is so small, that with a little potential difference, electrons can be excited from the valence band to the vacant conduction band.

 If there are two electrons in the valence shell of the atom, then the band will be fully filled i.e. all the electrons will pair up and fill all the orbitals.
 In this case, the ABMOs will NOT remain vacant.

 e.g. -Manganese [Ar] 3d5 4s2

-In this case, however, there are vacant p-orbitals (4p in case of Mn) that form the p- band.
+In this case, however, there are vacant p-orbitals (4p in the case of Mn) that form the p- band.
 The lower end of this vacant p-band lies a little lower in energy than the topmost end of the s-band (as shown in the figure below).
 Thus, electrons can be promoted to this p-band easily with the application of little potential difference.
-This theory thus explains why metals are good conductors of electricity.
+Thus, the band theory of solids helps explain why metals are good conductors of electricity.